strato-net/strato-platform/doc/Readme.md

 built-in UI), the swagger container (a documentation platform that allows testing out requests), or from the clientside javascript library, blockapps-rest.
 Transactions are then sent to Bloc.
 In the legacy user mode, Bloc will sign transactions itself.
-When running with Oauth, the vault-wrapper container is responsible for managing keys.
+When running with Oauth, the vault-wrapper, messages are not called to the vault-wrapper anymore, instead they are sent to vault-proxy, which then are bounced to the actual foreign vault-wrapper container is responsible for managing keys.
 For now, these both store keys in postgres.
 Keys in bloc are encrypted with the users password, and keys in vault-wrapper are encrypted by a global password for the node.
 Vault-wrapper